 In order to simply and accurately convey important information in any given situation, the Mazda3 clearly separates the role of audible alerts and warning displays.
 Sounds are used to guide the driver’s awareness or convey the level of urgency, while displays describe the situation and how to resolve the problem.
 Instrument displays use simple, everyday language to clearly instruct the driver on what they need to do to drive safely.
 Meanwhile, the centre display provides a more detailed explanation of how severely the problem might affect the car and, specifically, how to bring it back to normal operation.

 Switch operation for the Mazda3 was unified based on research in cognitive psychology.
 Insights into what characteristics evoke a positive response to using switches, regardless of whether they are pushed, pulled, flipped or turned, influenced the design of the vehicle.
 For maximum operability, steering wheel switches combine the use of both toggle and push-type switches, and the surface of each switch is raised so it is instantly identifiable by touch.
 The driver also immediately feels the dividing point for upward and downward movement, making the operation of switches more intuitive than ever.
-Through wireless Apple CarPlay and Android Auto, the Mazda3 is fully synced with smartphone navigation applications.
+Through wireless Apple CarPlay and Android Auto, the Mazda3 is fully synced with smartphone navigation applications, while the 2025 Mazda3 sees the introduction of integrated Alexa Voice Assistant.

 An equal amount of effort was also applied to ensuring the Mazda3’s audio experience is first-class.
 The speaker layout is meticulously designed to provide clear sound in any situation, with the development team placing the bass speakers in the corners where the sound is particularly amplified.
 Other speakers are positioned and angled where their sound is less likely to be affected by reflected sound.